-U.S. Army Corps of Engineers officials anticipate Lake Washington’s level may drop below an elevation of 20 feet and are taking multiple steps to conserve water during this year’s dry weather.
+U.S. Army Corps of Engineers officials anticipate Lake Washington’s level may drop below an elevation of 20 feet this month and are taking steps to conserve water during this year’s dry weather through lockage efficiency.

-Current projections indicate the lake could drop below an elevation of 20 feet by the end of September with water levels staying low until the fall rain returns.
-With the National Weather Service 30-day forecast predicting warmer and drier conditions, lake water levels will continue to drop as long as conditions remain extremely dry.
+Current forecasts indicate the lake could drop below an elevation of 20 feet by the end of September with water levels staying low until the rain returns.
+Current projections suggest the lake water level could drop as low as 19.75 feet if conditions remain extremely dry for a prolonged period.

-USACE officials are recommending floating homeowners, others with floating structures and vessels moored on Lakes Washington and Union, and along the Lake Washington Ship Canal, to prepare for possible lower water levels.
+USACE officials are advising floating homeowners, others with floating structures and vessels moored on Lakes Washington and Union and along the Ship Canal, to prepare for possible lower water levels.

 The record low lake level is 18.35 feet, reached in 1958.
 The lowest recent recorded water level below 20 feet was 19.91 feet, measured in August 2015.